 RTB registration fees

-As a landlord, you are required to register each tenancy with the Residential Tenancies Board (RTB).
+You[re required to register each tenancy with the Residential Tenancies Board (RTB).
 The registration fee is €40 per tenancy (it’s €20 a year to register an AHB tenancy) and must be paid within one month of the tenancy start date.
 The good news?
 This fee is a deductible expense, meaning you can claim it against your rental income to reduce your tax liability.

 Qualifying mortgage interest